 Mrs Ford is your class teacher.

-Mrs Hill and Miss Wills are the class teaching assistants.
+Mrs Hill is the class teaching assistant.

 PE days are Tuesday and Friday.
 Your child should come to school dressed in PE kit and trainers, ensuring that all clothing adheres to our uniform policy.

 Your child should bring their reading book and record book to school every day in their book bag.
 As explained at the parent meeting and in the presentation further down the page, it is a school expectation that your child is heard read at least 5 times a week with the date and an adult signature recorded each time.
 Any questions about this please do ask.

 Please do not put water bottles in your child's book bag.
 Water damaged books will need to be paid for in order to replace them.

 Every Thursday your child should come to school in their own clothes that you are prepared for them to get a bit dirty.
 A warm, waterproof coat is needed and waterproof trousers or waterproof all-in-one is suggested.
 Your child should also have a pair of named welly boots in school at all times.